Managing SNMP

 Using the CLI to Configure SNMP on a Specific Switch

-Note: Before you can enter SNMP commands from the config-switch submode, you must enable SNMP access to the Controller.
+Note: Before entering SNMP commands from the config-switch submode, enable SNMP access to the Controller.

-• When you enter the snmp-server enable traps command in config mode, this pushes snmp-server enable configuration to each connected fabric switch.
-You can verify the switch configuration by entering the show effective-config switch switch-name snmp from the CLI, as in the following example.
+• Entering the snmp-server enable traps command in config mode pushes snmp-server enable configuration to each connected fabric switch.
+Verify the switch configuration by entering the show effective-config switch switch-name snmp from the CLI, as in the following example.

 controller-1(config)# snmp-server enable traps